Blinken, Lavrov exchange 'frank' views on Ukraine crisis | DW | 21.01.2022

 The two diplomats met briefly at Hotel President Wilson, where they discussed whether diplomacy can still resolve the crisis.

 Although neither side expected a breakthough deal from the talks, both Blinken and Lavrov opened the door to further dialogue.
-Blinken described the discussions as "frank and substantive."
+Blinken described the discussions as "frank and substantive," calling it a "candid exchange of concerns and ideas."

 On the Russian side, Lavrov said following the meeting that Russia will receive a written response to its "concrete" security demands "next week," a promise that was confirmed by Blinken.